Air Juan: Expansion

 In Cebu, the seaplane base has been set up within Pond F of SRP (South Road Properties).

 At the start of 2018, the seaplane service starts operating from Cebu.

 Fleet

-AirJuan is the first Philippine carrier to operate a multi-aircraft system as well as seaplanes that allows the airline to offer a wide range of services from business to commuter purposes.
+Air Juan is the first Philippine carrier to operate a multi-aircraft system as well as seaplanes that allows the airline to offer a wide range of services from business to commuter purposes.
 The airline operates the following aircraft as of 2017: